hatopopvr/MyBSTile_for_BeatLeader/README.md

 1. When the [notebook](https://colab.research.google.com/github/hatopopvr/MyBSTile_for_BeatLeader/blob/main/MyBSTile_for_BeatLeader_En.ipynb)  opens, input information below.
  - `player_id` : enter the ScoreSaber PlayerID
  - `sort_type` : Select `pp` or `date` (or etc.) as the content to be retrieved.
+ - `player_visible` : Whether to include player images in tiles.

 ![Input Form](images/images_002.jpg)